Academic year 2023/24

 Introduction

-This publication provides revised attainment and progress statistics for key stage 2 national curriculum assessments in England.
-It is an update to the provisional statistics published on 12 September 2023 and extends the Key stage 2: National headlines statistics published on 11 July 2023.
-Progress measures of pupils between key stage 1 and key stage 2 are included.
+This publication provides revised attainment statistics for key stage 2 national curriculum assessments in England.
+It is an update to the provisional statistics published on 10 September 2024 and extends the Key stage 2: National headlines statistics published on 9 July 2024.

 These statistics cover attainment in assessments taken by pupils at the end of year 6, when most are age 11.